billfitzgerald/infosec-primer/testing_scenarios.md

 Protecting authentication cookies is important because if an adversary can get access to it, it can be installed in the adversary's browser or included in specially crafted http requests.
 This would give the adversary full access and control to the user's account.
 This attack is known as [session hijacking](glossary.md#h.glossary-session-hijack) or [sidejacking](glossary.md#h.glossary-sidejack).

-The rest of this section will show how to install and use a cookie editor to examine and modify cookies in a browser.
-The Test Procedures section on checking authentication token handling and cookie flags outlines the cookie tests that use the cookie editor.
+The rest of this section will show how to use a cookie editor to examine and modify cookies in a browser.

 More information on authentication cookies can be found at the links below: